nisanthchunduru/vscode-copy-filepath-with-line-number/README.md

 # vscode-copy-filepath-with-line-number

-VSCode extension to copy current file path with current line number
+VSCode extension to copy current file's full path with current line number

+The extension is useful for giving rspec (or a different test runner) the current file's full path along with the current line number

 ## Install